 Make it harder –> Give your child a building challenge like using the shapes to make a robot, house, rocket, or their favorite thing.

 We forget how important learning simple tasks like making lunch is.
 Children love learning practical things, and making a meal together teaches real-life skills while focusing on connection.
 Chop some fruit, make a simple sandwich, or maybe some pasta together.

 Make it easier -> choose a familiar or favorite food like a PB & J and focus on just spending time together.

 Make it harder -> Try a NEW recipe, or bake some cookies after a basic lunch.

 Write a Thank You Note

 Teaching your child to be grateful can seem abstract.
-How do you teach a 3-year-old to be thankful when they are naturally ( and developmentally appropriately) so self-centered?
+How do you teach a 3-year-old to be thankful when they are naturally ( and developmentally appropriate) so self-centered?
 With actions.
 Sit down and write simple thank you notes to people who matter to you.
 They don’t have to be fancy.
 Write one to the delivery guy, or your mail carrier.
 Write one to a teacher or religious leader.

 Make it easier -> Write the note on a post-it.
 The space is small and less intimidating.
 Or draw a picture instead!

 Make it harder -> Write a postcard.
 You can also use this time to teach your kiddo about addressing mail properly.